percona/pmm-doc/docs/dbaas/DBaaS_tepmplate.md

 # Customize PXC DB configuration

-The following **example** shows how DBaaS operators create PXC DB clusters with the following default settings:
+The following **example** shows how DBaaS users can create PXC DB clusters from a template that sets a custom MySQL configuration.
+The default MySQL configuration is the following:

 ```sh
 [mysqld]